CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 ## 3.9.
 Finding all tasks using keyword or deadline: `find`

-Helps you quickly finds tasks whose name, description or tags contain any of the given keywords.
+Helps you quickly find tasks whose name, description or tags contain any of the given keywords.
 The results will come with an index number attached.
 The search is case insensitive.
 Also, the order of the keywords does not matter.<br>